input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 This proposal will describe:

-1. modularizing the hardcoded logic of committee certificate verification in a single minting policy (that scripts can be parameterized by); and
+1. modularizing the duplicated logic of committee certificate verification in a single minting policy (that scripts can be parameterized by);

-2. demonstrating how this allows one to adjust / upgrade cryptographic verifications.
+2. demonstrating how this allows one to adjust / upgrade cryptographic verifications; and

+3. discussing potential implementations that use alternate cryptographic verifications.

-The actual upgrading will be left to the [update strategy](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/docs/SIPs/01-UpdateStrategy.md), so the main contribution of this SIP is an argument towards modularity of the hardcoded the committee certificate verifications.
+The upgrading will be left to the [update strategy](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/docs/SIPs/01-UpdateStrategy.md), so the main contribution of this SIP is an argument towards modularity of the duplicated code for committee certificate verifications.

 ## Modular Design of Committee Certificate Verification
-We first discuss the general structure that the various committee certificate verification methods will follow.
+We first discuss the general structure that all committee certificate verifications follow.

 The key idea is that we will delegate a committee certificate verification to a minting policy that will mint a token only if the token's name has been verified by the committee's cryptographic verification mechanisms.
-Note that this limits us to provide committee certificate verifications for messages that are at most 256 bits long (the maximum token name length), but indeed, any message can be hashed with a cryptographic hash function to be 256 bits, and so the hash can be signed instead.
+Note that this limits us to providing committee certificate verifications for messages that are at most 256 bits long (the maximum token name length), but indeed, any message can be hashed with a cryptographic hash function to be 256 bits, and so the hash can be signed instead.